-The TPMS lattice structures were generated using FLatt Pack, a research-focused lattice design program [39].
-TPMSbased lattice structures can be subdivided into 'network' and 'matrix' forms, where the matrix forms were used in this study as they possess greater surface areas per unit volume [40].
+The TPMS lattice structures were generated using FLatt Pack, a research-focused lattice design program [47].
+TPMS-based lattice structures can be subdivided into 'network' and 'matrix' forms, where the matrix forms were used in this study as they possess greater surface areas per unit volume [48].
 A network phase lattice consists of two continuous regions, one solid and one void.
 A matrix phase lattice has three continuous regions, two of which are void with equivalent geometries, with the other being a solid separating wall.
 For heat exchange applications, network lattices can exchange heat between a solid and a fluid while matrix lattices can exchange heat between two fluids across a solid barrier.
-One of the key geometrical properties of TPMS lattice structures is volume fraction, γ , defined as the ratio between solid volume and design space volume.
+One of the key geometrical properties of TPMS lattice structures is volume fraction, $\gamma$ , defined as the ratio between solid volume and design space volume.
 This can be controlled, for TPMS matrix lattices, by modifying the thickness of the walls.
-The volume fraction of the examined structures in this study ranged from $\gamma = 0.15 - 0.4$.
+The volume fraction of the examined structures in this study ranged from $\gamma = 0.15 - 0.4$ which corresponded to the specific surface areas (i.e., ratio of wetted surface area to design space volume) given in Table 1.
+It can be seen here that the LM structure has the greatest specific surface areas while the PM structure has the lowest.